Monicamegarcia/Monicamegarcia/README.md

 - 👋 Hi, I’m @Monicamegarcia, an industrial engineer, working on operational excellence.
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning full stack python
 - 💞️ I’m looking to collaborate on projects that can help me learn and achieve experience.
+Volunteered is a nice form to help and help us.
 - 📫 How to reach me monicamegarcia@gmail.com

 <!---